Why Google Trends is one of the best product research & eCommerce tools

 Conclusion to discover a trending product

-We can apply this systematic approach to any category, starting broad and progressively narrowing down to find the most in-demand product variation.
+You can apply this systematic approach to any category, starting broad and progressively narrowing down to find the most in-demand product variation.

-Our imagination is truly the limit.
+Your imagination is truly the limit.

 Use case #2: Optimize product listings with trending keywords

-In addition to product research, Google Trends is excellent for helping us optimize eCommerce listings with trending keywords.
+In addition to product research, Google Trends is excellent for helping optimize eCommerce listings with trending keywords.

 As consumer needs change, new demand can emerge for existing products under different names.
 For example, searches for “LED light strips” hit a peak in 2020, but some retailers capitalized better than others.